wildpeaches/wildpeaches/src/_content/posts/2020-08-26-the-boonie-conundrum.md

 ---
 title: The Boonie Conundrum
 subtitle: Monte Carlo simulation of a conspiracy
-author: JOHN PEACH
+author: John Peach
-date: 2020-08-27
+tags: [math]
-tags: [math, Monte Carlo simulation, conspiracies, Gompertz Survival Function]
+keywords: [Monte Carlo simulation, conspiracies, Gompertz Survival Function]
 ---

 This is the tale of the Great Boonie Conspiracy in which we show through the mathematics of the Gompertz Survival Function that all conspiracies must fail.
 It's the story of a coverup by people who didn't cover up and were exposed in the end.